Does Michigan Collect an Estate Tax?

-While Michigan is not known to be one of the most tax-friendly states for retirees, Michigan is one of a majority of states that currently does not collect an estate tax at the state level.
 Things were different before major changes took effect with regard to federal estate tax laws.
-But what do federal estate tax laws have to do with state estate taxes in Michigan?
-Prior to January 1, 2005, Michigan actively collected a separate state-level estate tax called a "pick up tax" or "sponge tax" equal to a portion of the overall federal estate tax bill.
+Michigan actively collected a separate state-level estate tax called a "pick-up tax" or "sponge tax" prior to Jan.
+1, 2005.
+It was equal to a portion of the decedent's federal estate tax bill.

-The "pick up tax" or "sponge tax" was a state-based estate tax collected based on the state estate tax credit the IRS allowed on the federal estate tax return, IRS Form 706, prior to January 1, 2005.
-Each state had different tax laws with regard to the pick up tax, so the amount that a state would collect varied based on that state's estate tax laws.
-In essence, however, the overall estate tax bill was not increased or decreased due to the pick up tax.
-Instead, the total tax bill was apportioned between the IRS and state taxing authority.
+Each state had different tax laws with regard to the pick-up tax, so the amount that was collected varied based on each state's rules.
+In essence, the overall estate tax bill was not increased or decreased due to the pick-up tax.
+Rather, the total tax bill was apportioned between the IRS and the state taxing authority.

 What Is the Future of the Michigan Estate Tax?

-Effective January 1, 2005, the pick up tax was officially phased out under the provisions of the Economic Growth and Tax Relief Reconciliation Act ("EGTRRA").
-In response to these changes in federal law that phased out the pick up tax, some states that used to collect a pick up tax chose to enact laws that allow the state to still collect a state estate tax.
-This is referred to as "decoupling" since the states that enacted a state estate tax no longer based their state estate tax laws on current federal estate tax laws.
+Some states that used to collect a pick-up tax chose to enact laws that allowed the state to still collect a state estate tax after federal law changed.
+This has been referred to as "decoupling" because the states that enacted a state estate tax no longer based their laws on federal estate tax laws.